pgRouting/pgrouting/doc/utilities/pgr_findCloseEdges.rst

    | OR EMPTY SET

 .. index::
-    single: findCloseEdges - Proposed ; One point - Proposed on 3.6
+    single: findCloseEdges ; One point

 One point
 ...............................................................................